preciofishbone/OmniaDocsG2/using-communities/discussions/participate-in-discussions/index.rst

 Comment another comment
 *************************
-You can even comment any comment, this way:
+You can also comment any comment, this way:

 1. click "Reply".

 .. image:: discusson-comment-4.png

-2. Type you reply and click "POST".
+2. Type your reply and click "POST".

 .. image:: discussion-comment-5.png

 You can add a reply for the reply and continue that way.

-You can edit you your own replies the samse way as with comments, see above.
+You can edit your own replies the samse way as with comments, see above.

 Using mentions
 ***************